ontio/ontology-java-sdk/docs/en/asset.md

 }
 ```

-What is codehash?
+What is codeaddress?

 ```
-codehash is the unique identifier of smart contract.
+codeaddress is the unique identifier of smart contract.
 ```